framaRAMA/framarama/README.md

 want to separate them, see sections below.

-📢 Before starting check the requirements of the components below and install them if required (enable them in requirements.txt):
+📢 Before starting check the requirements of the components below and install them if required (enable them in requirements/config.txt):
 * mysqlclient==2.1.0 - if you want to use MySQL as backend (configuration see below)